-APT ammonium para tungstate is an intermediate product which is one of the principal chemical forms in which tungsten is traded processing

-Concentrates the valuable fraction of an ore that is left after waste material is removed in

-€ Euros

-MB Metal Bulletin of London

-MTU metric tonne unit equal to 1 percent of a metric tonne, 10kg (22.046 pounds) of contained WO3 associated with quartz, and fluoresces to show a blue color.
-Scheelite is a mineral of tungsten
+АРТ ammonium para tungstate is an intermediate product which is one of the principal chemical forms in which tungsten is traded Concentrates the valuable fraction of an ore that is left after waste material is removed in processing € Euros MB Metal Bulletin of London MTU metric tonne unit equal to 1 percent of a metric tonne, 10kg (22.046 pounds) of contained WO_3 Scheelite a brown tetragonal mineral, $CaWO_4$.
+It is found in pneumatolytic veins associated with quartz, and fluoresces to show a blue color.
+Scheelite is a mineral of tungsten Tonne a metric unit equal to 1,000kg (2,204.6 pounds) Tungsten concentrates concentrates generally containing between 40 and 75 percent WO_3 US\$ United States dollars W the elemental symbol for tungsten WO 3 tungsten tri-oxide, a compound of tungsten and oxygen

-Scheelite a brown tetragonal mineral, CaWO4.
-It is found in pneumatolytic veins

-Tonne a metric unit equal to 1,000kg (2,204.6 pounds)

-Tungsten concentrates concentrates generally containing between 40 and 75 percent WO3

-US\$ United States dollars

-W the elemental symbol for tungsten

-WO3 tungsten tri-oxide, a compound of tungsten and oxygen